nwdunlap17/DimmestDungeon/README.md

 -	When you use the stun mechanic, it will give a chance for the monster to lose their next turn, this is denoted by an “@” sign next to their name.
 -	Each player and monster will have a turn.
 On your adventurers’ turns, pick from using a basic attack, your skills, or a potion/elixir.
 -

 Tavern Options:
-Hire member: This is where you can obtain new adventurers for your party.
+- Hire member: This is where you can obtain new adventurers for your party.
 Each character class will have several options for skills specific to their class.
 Since they are randomly generated you can choose what combo of skills best fits your party.
-View Party: Displays your party stats.
+- View Party: Displays your party stats.
 	Magic Items: View what magical items are currently equipped on which characters.
 	Dismiss: A chance to get rid of someone in your party if they aren’t fitting your party style.
+- To Dungeon: Start a dungeon run.
+- Heal Party: Expend coins(money) to heal up your party members.
+- Quit Game: Exits game to terminal.